Who am I here? Must.read.hand.

 Finally, the cute little blond boy who made his family disappear became so disconnected from society that he became drug-addled club kid Michael Alig in ‘Party Monster’.
 He went around telling previously straight men, “You can be my boyfriend” and ended up killing his own drug dealer.
 His sociopathy is now in full bloom.

 Hilary Swank is also a Jason Lewis Phenomenon.
-I remember her from ‘Buffy the Vampire Slayer’ (the movie).
+I remember her first from ‘Buffy the Vampire Slayer’ (the movie).
 Her best line was “Get out of my facial!”
 Then she kept playing boys.
 How Shakesperian!
 She played a boy in ‘Boys Don’t Cry’.
 Well, technically a transgender girl.
-She played pretty much a boy in ‘The Next Karate Kid’, and she played a boy in ‘Million Dollar Baby’.
+She played pretty much a boy in ‘The Next Karate Kid’, and she basically played a boy in ‘Million Dollar Baby’.
 I now have trouble looking at her as a girl and am disturbed that she is kinda hotter as a boy.

 Jude Law twice played a handsome and charming upper-class character whose identity was stolen by another hot guy.
 Once in ‘The Talented Mr. Ripley’ as Dickie Greenleaf, who Matt Damon wanted to be.
 And once in ‘Gattaca’, where Ethan Hawke used his DNA to pretend to be Jude.
 He also pretty much played a high school version of Dickie, a popular and charismatic Golden God, in ‘I Love You, I Love You Not’ with Claire Danes.